As Kim wooed Trump with ‘love letters,’ he kept building his nuclear capability, intelligence shows

 “We had never tested whether the negotiation hypothesis – the idea that talking to the leader directly about denuclearization – could work,” said Victor Cha, director of Asian affairs at the White House National Security Council during the George W. Bush administration.
 “We had never tried that.”

 Even though disarmament talks quickly stalled, the lessening of tensions was a significant and undeniable achievement.
-The “strategic patience” doctrine adopted by the Obama administration over the previous eight years had proved unsuccessful in slowing North Korea’s pursuit of nuclear weapons and advanced missiles, noted John Delury, an associate professor at Yonsei University in Seoul.
+The “strategic patience” doctrine adopted by the Obama administration over the previous eight years had proved unsuccessful in slowing North Korea’s pursuit of nuclear weapons and advanced missiles, noted John Delury, a professor at Yonsei University in Seoul.

 “The logic behind engaging Kim Jong Un was sound and remains sound,” Delury said.
 “Trump was able to get certain things done.”